AdobeDocs/analytics.en/help/admin/tools/manage-rs/new-rs/t-create-a-report-suite.md

 ## Prerequisites

-[Adobe Analytics First Admin Guide](/help/admin/admin-console/first-admin-guide.md): Ensure that a system-level administrator has granted you access to Adobe Analytics via the Experience Cloud Admin Console.
+[Adobe Analytics First Admin Guide](/help/admin/admin-console/first-admin-guide.md): Ensure that a system-level administrator has granted you access to Adobe Analytics via the CX Enterprise Admin Console.

 ## Create a report suite {#create-report-suite}